Work With Us

 • The employee must obtain a 40-hour crisis counselor certification and submit it within 120 days.

-• Employees must comply with the flu and Covid-19 vaccination policy.
+• Employees must comply with the flu and COVID-19 vaccination policy.

 • Embrace the mission and commit to the values of RRC, including anti-oppression and anti-racism.